ShonBurgundy/basic-profile-cards-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description:
+This repo is a basic example of creating profile card with images & using Bulma.io for styles.
+It highlights the use of props and how to pass them as well as adding imagery.

 ## Once you have cloned this repo run the following to import all included packages:

 ### `npm i`